Pre-Health Programs application deadlines

 Each applicant will submit two letters of recommendation.
 Letters should come from individuals with whom you have had a close professional or academic association and who know of your desire to enter a Pre-Health Program.
-If you have a Premedical Committee Evaluation, it must be submitted with your application.
-A Premedical Committee Evaluation will fulfill the minimum requirement for the letters of recommendation, though you may submit additional letters as a supplement if you wish.
+If you have a Premedical or Pre-Dental Committee Evaluation, it must be submitted with your application.
+A Committee Evaluation letter will fulfill the minimum requirement for the letters of recommendation, though you may submit additional letters as a supplement if you wish.

 Recommendations may be submitted online (preferred) or by mail.
 For online recommendations, please follow the instructions in the Recommendations section of the online application.

 Standardized test scores